RSS

 For the first time in Russia, Sechenov University performed knee replacement using a new generation robot.
 The university told about this in early December 2023.
 Read more here.

-Named 8 main problems in the development of robotic surgeons
+Named 8 main problems of the development of robotic surgeons

 Robotic surgery has opened up many opportunities to improve patient outcomes in a wide variety of fields.
 However, industry participants face numerous obstacles, including the high complexity of basic systems, the enormous cost of implementing projects, and the need for strict compliance with security requirements.
 On October 25, 2023, the Medical Device + Diagnostic Industry (MD + DI) resource named eight key problems in the development of robotic surgeons.